About

 Hello and welcome to The Adventures of Mr. Chris.

 This site is a mix of my academic research, political writings, travelogues and other miscellany.
-If you are looking for my professional info, here is my current CV (8/24).
+If you are looking for my professional info, here is my current CV (Summer 2025).
 If you need a high-res head shot you can find one here.

 About Me

-I earned my PhD in Politics from the New School for Social Research in New York City.
-My dissertation research focused on the intersections of social and environmental justice and Indigenous rights politics through the lens of the Anthropocene, with special attention to issues of land and agrarian struggles (Nepal in particular).
-In it I developed an innovative social history of the Anthropocene in Nepal and a theoretical argument about a new social movement formation I refer to as the Earthbound people.
-I’m working on a side project around this idea, which you can learn more about here: Institute for Earthbound Studies.
+I earned a PhD in Politics from the New School for Social Research in New York City.
+My dissertation research focused on the intersections of social and environmental justice and Indigenous politics through the lens of the Anthropocene, with a focus on issues of land rights and agrarian struggles.
+As part of this I developed an innovative social history of the Anthropocene in Nepal and a theoretical argument about a new social movement formation I refer to as the Earthbound people.
+I’m slowly working on a side project around this idea, which you can learn more about here: Institute for Earthbound Studies.

 On pilgrimage to Mt.
 Kailash (2016)